1. Learn Center

 What is Ethereum 2.0?

 Ethereum 2.0 is the long-awaited major upgrade to Ethereum.
-With ETH 2.0, Ethereum's Mainnet will become more scalable.
-It aims to reduce gas fees, increase TPS, become more deflationary, and make life more convenient for the Ethereum community.
+With ETH 2.0, Ethereum's Mainnet became more scalable.
+It reduced gas fees, increased TPS, became more deflationary, and made life more convenient for the Ethereum community.

 ETH 2.0's major talking point is its transition from a PoW protocol to a PoS one.
-This will gradually reduce the need for miners who use advanced computational power, electricity, and technical expertise.
-ETH 2.0 will see staking (the process of holding or locking up crypto, by which users may or may not earn rewards), replacing mining, meaning users will gain more control over the transaction process.
-Estimates claim that ETH will reduce its carbon footprint by up to 99.95%.
+This gradually reduced the need for miners who use advanced computational power, electricity, and technical expertise.
+ETH 2.0 saw staking (the process of holding or locking up crypto, by which users may or may not earn rewards), replacing mining, meaning users gained more control over the transaction process.
+Estimates claim that ETH will now reduce its carbon footprint by up to 99.95%.

 The next phase of crypto

 The world of cryptocurrency is evolving.
-Ethereum 2.0’s impending launch will bring many benefits to the crypto space, but it’s not the only cryptocurrency scaling rapidly.
+Ethereum 2.0’s launch brought many benefits to the crypto space, but it’s not the only cryptocurrency scaling rapidly.

 At Worldcoin, we aim to empower every human on Earth through the power of cryptocurrency.
 The best part?
 All users are created equal and don’t have to pay for their share of Worldcoin.